duskembayev/unicfg/docs/uni-format.md

 . = $ { } [ ] @ ! ( ) " '
 ```

-To escape a character, it must be duplicated one or more times.
+To escape a character, it must be repeated two or more times.
 For example, to include the "=" character in a parameter value, it must be written twice:

 ```properties
 db.user=joe@@example